 SRU named one of The Princeton Review’s “Best Northeastern" colleges

 SLIPPERY ROCK, Pa. - Slippery Rock University has been named one of the best colleges in the Northeastern region by The Princeton Review.
-The accolade was included on the well-known education services company's "2018 Best Colleges: Region by Region" website accessible at: https://www.princetonreview.com/college-rankings?rankings=best-northeastern.
+The accolade was included on the well-known education services company's "2019 Best Colleges: Region by Region" website.

-"We also gave careful consideration to what students enrolled at the schools reported to us about their campus experiences on our student survey for this project," Franek said.
-"We designed our 80-question survey to include questions that prospective applicants might ask on a campus visit.
-Only schools that permit us independently to survey their students are eligible to be considered for our regional 'best' lists, and only schools at which we see a strong level of satisfaction among their enrolled students - whom we consider their customers - make it to our final slate of regional 'best' college selections."
+Consideration was also given to what students enrolled at the schools reported to Princeton Review about their campus experiences on a student survey solicited for this project.
+The survey included questions that prospective applicants might ask on a campus visit.
+Only schools that permitted The Princeton Review to independently survey their students were eligible to be considered for the regional "best" lists, and only schools at which the editors saw a strong level of satisfaction among enrolled students made it to the final slate of regional "best" college selections.

 The Princeton Review survey asked students to rate SRU on several issues - from the accessibility of their professors to the quality of their science lab facilities - and answer questions about themselves, their fellow students and campus life.
 Student comments noted SRU is both "quaint" and "really is a beautiful place to be," while the "proximity to Pittsburgh allows for an easy escape when the urge for a serious road trip strikes."
 Regarding the University's academics, one student wrote, "I have been pleased with the availability of the professors, their willingness to work with students and their reliability.
 They are very personable and take the time to listen to students."

-The 229 colleges that The Princeton Review chose for its "Best Northeastern" 2018 list are located in eleven states: Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island and Vermont - and the District of Columbia.
-The Princeton Review also designated 158 colleges in the Midwest, 127 in the West and 140 in the Southeast as best in their locales on the company's "2018 Best Colleges: Region by Region" lists.
+The 225 colleges that The Princeton Review chose for its "Best Northeastern" 2019 list are located in eleven states: Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island and Vermont - and the District of Columbia.